 – alcohol (affects the liver and hormonal balance in men and women);

 – monosodium glutamate (MSG), a food enhancer added to foods best avoided while trying to get pregnant and during pregnancy, so check your food labels;

-– tap water can also contain chemicals, so aim to drink mostly filtered water and avoid icy drinks;
+– tap water can also contain chemicals, so aim to drink mostly filtered water and avoid cold icy drinks;

 A few general basic rules when choosing your foods:

 – use organic

 A healthy eating plan begins with consuming a wide variety of foods.
 The key is to eat a variety of foods from all of the groups mentioned here.

 ① The meat group is high in protein and will contribute to maintaining healthy levels of iron and zinc which are very important for both female and male fertility.

 Fish is rich in Omega 3, improving the blood flow to the uterus and ovaries.